agoldberglab/CV_DuffySelection/README.md

 ## 6. Figure markdowns

 ./figure_md - directory containing markdowns including Rscripts to generate all figures.
-Also includes Rscript for calculating observed ancestry-based statistics from empirical data.
+Also includes Rscript for ABC analysis and for calculating observed ancestry-based statistics from empirical data.

 ## 7. General use simulation scripts

 Current directory contains scripts for generating and analyzing SLiM simulations.

-* **admixture.slim** - programmable SLiM script for single-chromosome (modeled after human chromosome 1), two-way admixture simulations with one variant (can be neutral or under selection) at the Duffy-null SNP position (chr1:159174683; GRCh37 coordinates in accordance with genetic map).
+* **admixture.slim** - programmable SLiM script for single-chromosome (modeled after human chromosome 1), two-way admixture simulations with one variant (can be neutral or under selection) at the Duffy-null SNP position (chr1:159174683; GRCh37 coordinates in accordance with genetic map) that is fixed in source population P1.
+The simulation runs for 20 generations then outputs a .trees file in the specified directory. **The following parameters must be specified:**

-  * Example usage:
+  * selection coefficient (s)
+  * P1 admixture contribution in generation 1 (mig)
+  * admixed population initial size (N)
+  * dominance coefficient for modeled Duffy-null SNP (h)
+  * population growth rate (rate)
+  * admixture type (continuous admixture at rate of 1% new migrants per generation or single-pulse) (cont_adm=T|F)
+  * genetic map file (ratesfile)

+  **Example usage:**
   ```
   /path/to/SLiM_build/slim -d s=0.01 -d mig=0.65 \
   -d N=10000 -d h=0.5 -d rate='"05"' -d cont_adm=F \